By Brandon Richey

 I define functional fitness as the ability to possess the strength, skill, and ability to execute movements that mimic real life and sport activities with confidence and without inhibition.

-With that being said, if your functional strength program is not up to par then here are 4 elements that you might be missing causing you to miss out on optimal results.
+Here are 4 elements that you might be missing causing you to miss out on optimal results.

 Multi-joint movement is basically what it sounds like.
 This basically involves movements that utilize more than one joint which in turn challenges more than muscle group driving up the intensity and amount of work output you can include in your strength training.

 Don’t get me wrong there’s nothing wrong with bicep curls.
 There is definitely a need for bicep curls, but this coupled with the triceps kickbacks shouldn’t be the staple of your entire program.

 If you’re looking to enhance your functional fitness you’ve got to include movements that utilize more than one joint.
 Push ups, pull ups, squats, lunges, and sprinting (as well as multiple variations of these) will help you to optimize your functional fitness.

 One great method for training is designing your program to include the element of push and pull in combination during a superset.
 This is great because it helps you to develop your body for greater symmetry and balance during a working set.